udacity/RuBot/README.md

     YOURBOTNAME_CLIENT_SECRET
     YOURBOTNAME_SECRET_KEY_BASE
     ```
     To get `YOURBOTNAME_SECRET_KEY_BASE` token, navigate to your project's root directory in terminal, and execute this command: `RAILS_ENV=production rake secret`.
+You will need to have Rails installed for this command to work.
+If you don't have Rails installed and don't want to install it, ping @fuzz, and I can get this key for you.

 6. **Create branch for Circle CI**